2.3. Release Channels¶

 Those running the candidate channel will update to this release candidate.

-During the next twelve days it receives testing “in the wild”.
-Any new,
+For the next three weeks it is tested “in the wild”.
+Any new, serious issues

-Once the release candidate is deemed stable, typically after twelve days, it becomes a stable release and is promoted to the stable channel.
 Stable releases are given version numbers without any suffix - “0.14.35”.
-Unless any serious issues were discovered, this release is exactly identical to the “-rc.1” release candidated twelve days prior.
+Unless any serious issues were discovered, this release is exactly identical to the “-rc.1” release candidated three weeks prior.

-The cycle then restarts two days later with a new release candidate based on
+The cycle then restarts one week later with a new release candidate based on

 Built-in / GitHub¶